No. 204 Squadron RAF: First World War

-No. 4 Squadron Royal Naval Air Service was formed on 25 March 1915 at Dover from the former RNAS Defence Flight.
+No. 4 Squadron Royal Naval Air Service was formed on 25 March 1915 at Dover, Kent, from the former RNAS Defence Flight.
 In August 1915 the squadron moved to Eastchurch where it was re-designated as No. 4 Wing RNAS.
-The squadron was reformed on 31 December 1916 at Coudekerque just outside Dunkirk, France to operate the Sopwith 1½ Strutter.
-In March 1917 the squadron re-equipped with the Sopwith Pup before it moved to Bray-Dunes, not far away on the French-side of the Franco-Belgian border.
-In June 1917 the squadron re-equipped again with the Sopwith Camel.
+The squadron was reformed on 31 December 1916 at Coudekerque just outside Dunkirk, France to operate the Sopwith 1½ Strutter, a multirole biplane.
+In March 1917 the squadron re-equipped with the Sopwith Pup biplane fighter aircraft, before it moved to Bray-Dunes, not far away on the French-side of the Franco-Belgian border.
+In June 1917 the squadron re-equipped again with the Sopwith Camel, a biplane fighter aircraft and Sopwith Pup successor.

 In January 1918 the squadron made a temporary move to Walmer in Kent to rest and refit before returning to the front at Bray-Dunes in March 1918.
 On the formation of the Royal Air Force on 1 April 1918 the squadron was re-designated No. 204 Squadron.
 The squadron moved around some of the aerodromes around Dunkirk before settling at Téteghem in May 1918.
-In October 1918 the squadron moved forward to Heule in Flanders until the end of the war.
-In February 1919 its personal returned to RAF Waddington in England before being disbanded in December 1919.
+In October 1918 the squadron moved forward to Heule in Flanders until the end of the First World War.
+In February 1919 its personal returned to RAF Waddington in Lincolnshire, England, before being disbanded in December 1919.

 Reformation

 The squadron was reformed on 1 February 1929, when the coastal reconnaissance flight based at RAF Cattewater (later RAF Mount Batten), Plymouth, equipped with five Supermarine Southampton flying boats, was renumbered.
 It carried out a regular routine of training, interspersed with a series of formation cruises, including one to the Mediterranean in 1932 and to the Baltic the next year.

-It received Supermarine Scapas to replace the elderly Southamptons from August 1935, and in September, it transferred to Aboukir, Egypt, as part of the United Kingdom's response to the Italian invasion of Ethiopia, remaining there until August 1936, when the Squadron returned to Plymouth.
-It again re-equipped, this time with Saro Londons, from October that year.
+It re-equipped with Supermarine Scapa, a general reconnaissance flying boat, to replace the elderly Southampton flying boats from August 1935, and in September, it transferred to Aboukir, in Egypt, as part of the United Kingdom's response to the Italian invasion of Ethiopia, remaining there until August 1936, when the Squadron returned to Plymouth.
+It again re-equipped, this time with Saro London flying boats, from October that year.
 The squadron continued its routine of training and formation cruises, visiting Gibraltar in August 1937, and visiting Australia to celebrate the 150th anniversary of the founding of Sydney in 1938, being away from Britain from December 1937 to April 1938.